Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Harristown among the top 30% of areas assessed nationwide

-Nationally, it places among the 73rd percentile of areas assessed.
-New development consists of 76.0% standalone homes and 24.0% attached dwellings.
-The location has approximately 174 people per dwelling approval, indicating a low density market.
-According to AreaSearch's latest quarterly estimate, Harristown is projected to add 1,671 residents by 2041.
-Development is keeping pace with projected growth.
+Recent periods have seen increased development activity.
+New developments consist of 74.0% standalone homes and 26.0% attached dwellings, maintaining Harristown's traditional suburban character focused on family homes.
+The area has approximately 165 people per dwelling approval, indicating a low-density market.
+According to AreaSearch's latest quarterly estimate, Harristown is projected to add 1,610 residents by 2041.
+Development is keeping pace with projected growth, though increasing competition among buyers may arise as the population expands.

 Frequently Asked Questions - Development